tombomba/tombomba.github.io/_posts/2019-03-14-the-weird-and-wonderful-cycle-of-life.md

 There are shades here of MTV's old ["Liquid Television"](https://www.youtube.com/results?search_query=mtv+liquid+television) and I will always have a soft spot for esoteric work that looks fast and cheap but isn't.
 With this, Umami intentionally clutters their video with audio pops and animated grain; frames are nearly static; dialogue and music are heavy, faux-profound, but played so straight it can't be anything but silly.

 As for subtext---who the fuck knows?
 "The Cycle of Life" resists interpretation.
 Maybe Umami is saying something, maybe they're not.
 To look too closely is to miss the point, if there is any point at all.
 I sorta love that about it.
-Sometimes there's pleasure in not understanding.
+Sometimes there's pleasure in not knowing.